Antrim, Co. Antrim

 The main accommodation block had the Master's quarters at the centre, with male and female wings to each side.
 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.
 A separate fever hospital was later erected at the east of the workhouse with a burial ground to its rear.

-In 1921, following the partition of Ireland, the workhouse became Massereene District Hospital, now closed.
+In 1921, the workhouse premises were converted to became Massereene District Hospital, now closed.
 The site was cleared for development in 2003 but the entrance block survives and is used as offices by local social services.
 The fever hospital also still exists.

 - Public Record Office of Northern Ireland, 2 Titanic Boulevard, Titanic Quarter, Belfast BT3 9HQ.
 Holdings include: Guardians' minute books (1844-1948); Dispensary minute books (1852-99); Workhouse registers (1902-48); Admissions and discharges (1843-1899, 1907, 1941-48); Indoor relief lists (1943-8); Return of deaths (1905-48); Outward letter books (1904-48); In letters (1907-4); etc.